applebiter/probablytasty/DEVELOPMENT_STORY.md

 ### What Humans Bring:
 - ✅ Clear vision of what needs to exist
 - ✅ Domain knowledge and use cases
-- ✅ Judgment on design decisions
+- ✅ Real-world testing that reveals edge cases
-- ✅ Testing and validation
+- ✅ Feature ideas from actual usage
-- ✅ Iterative refinement
+- ✅ Iterative refinement based on experience

 ### Practical Tips: